noahsc0tt/dotfiles/.config/taskell/lists/nv.md

 ## To Do

 - default U behaviour (undo this line)
+- whichkey in insert mode
+- able to add  zf
 - whitespace
     * [ ] virt-column
     * [ ] hlslens